Churston railway station

 Churston railway station is on the Dartmouth Steam Railway, a heritage railway in Torbay, Devon, England.
 It is situated beside the main road to Brixham and close to the villages of Churston Ferrers and Galmpton.
-There has been no scheduled service at the station since 2020.
+It is at milepost 225 measured from via Box Tunnel.

+It first opened as Brixham Road railway station in 1861 and was the junction for a branch line to from 1868 until 1963.